Buying real estate in Serbia?

 Can I buy a home in Serbia as a US citizen in 2026?

-The standard buying process for a US citizen in Serbia involves finding a property, hiring a local lawyer to verify the title, signing a preliminary contract before a notary, paying the agreed price (typically through a Serbian bank account), and then registering your ownership with the Real Estate Cadastre.
+The standard buying process involves finding a property, having a lawyer verify the cadastre records, signing a purchase agreement that must be notarized by a Serbian public notary, paying the purchase price and applicable taxes, and then registering ownership with the Republic Geodetic Authority (RGZ).

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Serbia.

-Sources and methodology: we anchored our legal analysis in the Law on Foundations of Property Law Relations hosted by Serbia's Supreme Court of Cassation.
-We cross-referenced with CMS Law transaction guides and Global Citizen Solutions.
-Our own market tracking confirmed these findings align with current practice.
+Sources and methodology: we anchored the legal framework on the official Law on Foundations of Property Law Relations hosted by Serbia's Supreme Court.
+We cross-referenced transaction procedures with the CMS Expert Guide and the Republic Geodetic Authority (RGZ) registration rules.
+Our own market analyses also informed these findings.

 Are there many Americans buying property and living in Serbia in 2026?